mikecvet/c2pa-walkthrough/README.md

 This is a simple walkthrough of the C2PA Rust SDK from [contentauth/c2pa-rs](https://github.com/contentauth/c2pa-rs).
 It demonstrates the creation of a new media manifest, the addition of new assertions, the import of earlier manifests as ingredients, and the testing of `ManifestStore` validation statuses during the loading of media.

+This code is discussed in [this blog post](https://mikecvet.medium.com/verifying-the-origin-of-media-in-an-algorithmic-world-25bff92ab572).

     ~>> ./target/release/c2pa-walkthrough --help
     learning the c2pa-rs SDK